mkmarcaccio/Stack-Trace/README.md

 # Stack-Trace

 ## What is Stace Trace?
-* Also called a backtrace, consists of a collection of stack records, which store an application's movement during its execution.
-The stack trace includes information about program subroutines and can be used to debug or troubleshoot and is often used to create log files.
+* Also called a BACKTRACE or STACK TRACE, consists of a collection of stack records, which store an application's movement during its execution.
+* The stack trace includes information about program subroutines and can be used to debug or troubleshoot and is often used to create log files.
 * Generates when your app crashes because of an error or an exception.

 ## Helpful Tips and Best Practices